THE GIST

 Citation metrics: how your site is used as a source

 The idea to hold onto is discovered versus cited.
 An engine may discover hundreds of URLs and cite only a handful.
 Getting into the cited set is the goal, and the citation metrics show you where in that funnel you fall out.
-(Tracked via Share of found links and Citation rate.)
+(Tracked via Share of Found Links and Citation Rate.)
 If you want the methodology behind these numbers, see how to measure AI visibility.

 Which AI Engines Gist GEO Tracks

 This is also why one blended number hides the truth.
 The same question often returns a different winner and a different competitor set on each engine, so a single averaged score can look healthy while you are absent somewhere that matters.
 Toggle engines individually in Reports to see where you’re strong and where you’re missing.
-(Tracked via Share of voice per engine.)
+(Tracked via Share of Voice per engine.)
 Understanding where ChatGPT gets its information makes those per-engine differences easier to act on.

-Where Gist GEO Fits: Three Products, One System
+Where Gist GEO Fits

 - Gist GEO tracks and improves your organic AI visibility.